Parliament logjam can end with Rahul Gandhi's unambiguous apology for his remarks in UK: Puri | Politics

 - India

-His remarks triggered a massive political row, with the BJP accusing him of maligning India on foreign soil and seeking foreign interventions and the Congress hitting back, citing instances of Prime Minister Modi raising internal politics abroad.
+The remarks have triggered a massive political row, with the Bharatiya Janata Party (BJP) accusing Gandhi of maligning India on foreign soil and seeking external interventions and the Congress hitting back, citing instances of Prime Minister Modi raising internal politics abroad.

 “If any individual goes outside the country, he has the freedom to speak.
-But along with that freedom of speech comes the need to have a sense of responsibility,” Puri said.
+But along with that freedom comes a sense of responsibility,” Puri said.

-He said India is the world's largest and oldest democracy and there is no doubt about that.
+The Housing and Urban Affairs minister demanded that the Gandhi scion unequivocally apologise for his remarks to bring the issue to a closure.

-The Housing and Urban Affairs minister demanded that the Congress leader unequivocally apologise for his remarks to bring the issue to a closure.
+“To begin with, I think, you need closure and the closure will only come if he apologises.
+And, he should apologise categorically, unequivocally,” he demanded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)